Qbizinc/qbiz-wiki/training/Certifications/AstroAirFlowDagAuth.md

 ### TaskGroups

-You can instantiate a Task Group using a with statement and the TaskGroup function (providing allways a group_id).
+You can instantiate a Task Group using a with statement and the TaskGroup function (providing always a group_id).
 Inside the TaskGroup, you can define the tasks and their respective dependencies.

-To simplify your code, you can allways put your grouped task in another folder inside the dag directory and import the tasks in your dag.
+To simplify your code, you can always put your grouped task in another folder inside the dag directory and import the tasks in your dag.
 You can also create nested TaskGroups (Groups inside another Group).

 ## Advanced Concepts
 ### Dynamic Tasks
 You can create Dynamic tasks storing the values in a dictionary in your dag.
-You can only do this if the values are already known, airflow need to know in advance the strucutre of your dag.
+You can only do this if the values are already known, airflow need to know in advance the structure of your dag.

 ### Branching Operator
-With Branching you can execute tasks according to a condition; if your condition is True, then you have to return the task_id or multple task_id's that you want to execute in that condition.
+With Branching you can execute tasks according to a condition; if your condition is True, then you have to return the task_id or multiple task_id's that you want to execute in that condition.

-Remember that you have to allways return something, if you don't do that the dag will throw an error.
+Remember that you have to always return something, if you don't do that the dag will throw an error.
 You can solve this modifying your scheduing_interval or adding a Dummy/Stop task to the conditions that you need to fill

 Examples of Branch Operators: